展览时间：2018年9月26日 - 2018年10月15日

 Lin Xia, a master of Chinese arts and crafts.
 The master of Chinese embroidery art, a senior artist of Arts and crafts, Director of Tai Embroidery Art Museum, vice director of Tai Embroidery Research Institute, and Zhejiang Tai embroidery apparel Limited company chairman and art design director, the third generation inheritor of "Taizhou embroidery".
 This theme was commissioned to welcome the G20 Summit.
 The carving techniques of embroidery are deduced incisively and vividly, precipitating a new style of "Taizhou embroidery" with distinct blending of traditional culture and contemporary art.

-Li Yulian is a full-time associate professor in the Department of Textile and Clothing Science of Furen University.
+Lee Yu-Lien is a full-time associate professor in the Department of Textiles & Clothing College of Fashion & Textiles Fu Jen Catholic University.
 She has devoted herself to the fashion design for a long time.
 She tried to seek poetic vocabulary in clothing creation, taking natural images as patterns.
 Using a unique form of "painting without painting" to create bamboo patterns, the designer innovatively used clothing techniques, directly sewing "pleats" on the fabric, without any cutting and made into a drawings.